-- Monitoring the MSDP deduplication rate
+- Monitoring the MSDP deduplication and compression rates

 - Viewing MSDP job details

 - About MSDP storage capacity and usage reporting

 - About MSDP container files

 - Viewing storage usage within MSDP container files

 - Viewing MSDP disk reports

 - About monitoring MSDP processes

 - Reporting on Auto Image Replication jobs

-Monitoring the MSDP deduplication rate
+Monitoring the MSDP deduplication and compression rates

-The deduplication rate is the percentage of data that was stored already.
+The deduplication rate is the percentage of data that was stored by the deduplication engine.
 That data is not stored again.
+The compression rate is the percentage of space that is saved by compressing the backup data before it is stored.